Albert-is-an-undefined-variable/ANAMM/README.md

 ## ALGORITHM
 ### WORKFLOW
+ANAMM builds a macro-molecular complex given a set of binary protein-protein or RNA/DNA-protein interactions.
+This approach is performed by means of a recursive function.
+When the program is executed, the recursive function will loop iteratively through the list of files present in the input directory.
+Then, It will superimpose two chains of the new file against one of the chains of the reference structure searching for the best superimposition model.
+After that, in each iteration it will add a chain and it will repeat the process until it builds a macro complex.
+This would happen when the number of chains of the complex equals the number of chains specified in the stoichiometry argument.
+If the user do not add this argument, ANAMM will stop after all the files have been processed once without adding any new chains to the complex.
+It is important to add the stoichiometry, ```-sto```argument if we know the final number of chains of the macro complex because it will improve the efficiency of the algorithm.
+And other argument that is important to add is the optimize, ```-opt```, argument.
+This would allow to perform an improvement of the macro complex output file.
+This option would not modify the workflow of the algorithm because it is launched once the program has already obtained the pdb final file.

 ### ARGUMENTS
 Command-line arguments
 -  ```-h```, ```--help```: this flag will show the usage of the program as well as a description of what it does as well as an explanation of all the parameters it has and can modify or offer some information when executing the program.